ring-lang/ring/samples/tools/QtClassConverter/README.md

 ## Features

-1. Give the all required code for ringqt code generator in one place.
+1. Give all required code for ringqt code generator in one place.

 2. Auto creation of class codename.